-Click on Through a few times.
+Select the detect:ifNone: method again and Restart to get back to the state shown in Figure 6.28.
+Now click on Through a few times.
 Select each in the context window as you do so.
 You should see each count down from 10 as the do: method executes.